nirmata/crossplane/README.md

   ```
   kubectl get managed
   ```
-  Wait until you see READY and SYNCED status ture
+  Wait until you see READY and SYNCED status true

 Ex:-